 For The Tablet website queries please contact firstname.lastname@example.org

 Like us on Facebook

 The Tablet is committed to observing the highest editorial standards.
-In the print edition, and on the website, we strive for fairness and accuracy in our editorial content.
+In the print edition, and on the website, we do all we can to make sure that our editorial content is fair and accurate.
 We also take care to ensure that our news stories are balanced and unbiased.

-Tablet journalists and other contributors are expected to be honest, open and courteous to everyone they deal with in the course of their work.
+Tablet journalists and freelance contributors are expected to be honest, open and courteous to everyone they deal with in the course of their work.

 The Tablet’s complaints procedure has been set up to safeguard the paper’s editorial integrity.
 The editor may therefore decline to investigate complaints that:

 - Are vexatious or trivial